tmpfs/prism/README.md

 If no style declaration matches the computed class name no action is taken.

-Global plugins in the default configuration handle the `className` property before processing plugins that map properties to styles, so your component properties overwrite those in style declarations referenced by `className`.
+Global plugins in the default configuration handle the `className` property first before processing plugins that map properties to styles, so your component properties overwrite those in style declarations referenced by `className`.

 Property plugins enabled with the `extendedProperties` option (or custom plugins) are executed next so they override property mappings and `className`.